Attention Patients: Written consent requirements for specific body areas. Click here to learn more.

 - Pregnancy Clinic: This clinic is part of the Term 3 Pregnancy Massage course, so it is technically not a Specialty Clinic.
 However, it is similar in that it provides a focused experience of treating pregnant women in any trimester and with the variety of discomforts and complaints common to pregnancy, in a supervised student clinic setting.
 All Term 3 students participate in Pregnancy Clinic.

-If you are interested in booking an appointment in Seniors Clinic or Pregnancy Clinic, please call our Clinic Coordinator at 416-924-1107 ext.
-25.
+If you are interested in booking an appointment in Seniors Clinic or Pregnancy Clinic, please call our Reception Coordinator at 416-924-1107 ext.
+15.

 Off-site seniors clinics include: